Skip to navigation Skip to content

 • Non-student travellers aged over 18 years associated with secondary non-schooling and tertiary students

 Phone contact: Typically done by Smart Centre staff.
-Staff may complete this step if trained.
+Staff may complete this step if they are trained.
 Go to Step 3

 • Fast Note has not been recorded and/or the declaration was not offered, or the incorrect customer accepted the declaration, go to Step 2